sourcegraph/about/content/blogposts/go/gophercon-2019-on-the-road-to-go-2.md

 incompatible versions of a dependency are represented by one import path.
 We now call this the "Import Compatibility Rule".

-We took what worked well and learned from what didn't to create VGo.
-VGo provides package uniqueness without breaking builds.
-VGo dictates different import paths for incompatible package versions.
+We took what worked well and learned from what didn't to create `VGo`. `VGo` provides package uniqueness without breaking builds. `VGo` dictates different paths for importing incompatible package versions.

 We took this, grouped similar packages and gave these groups a name: Modules.
-The VGo system is now go modules.
+The `VGo` system is now go modules.
 It now integrates directly with the Go command.

 The challenge presented going forward is mostly around updating everything to